Nazaniiin/Guess-the-number/README.md

 # Guess-the-number
-An easy game that will ask users to guess a number between a range and give them 6 tries to guess the correct number.
+An easy guessing-the-number game:
+User makes a guess between the range.
+The user will know if the guessed number is lower, higher or equal to the random number.
+User can only make 6 guesses.

+The code is in Python 2.7